Turn the glass upside down.

 If the magnet does not have its North and South poles clearly marked, place a small piece of tape on one end as a marker, so you can tell the ends apart.

-Tie one end of the string around the middle of the magnet and tie the other end to the end of the skewer.
-The magnet should a suspended from the skewer.
+Tie one end of the string around the middle of the magnet and tie the other end to the overhanging end of the skewer.
+The magnet should be suspended from the skewer.
 Ensure that there is enough space for your to write beneath the magnet.
 This is your compass.

 Place the compass on a sheet of graph paper.
 Make sure that the magnet and the glass are both within the area of the paper.

-Use the pencil to draw around the the glass, marking its position.
+Use the pencil to draw around the glass, marking its position.

 Turn the glass so that the magnet is close to the edge of the paper.
 Keep the glass on its marking.